-PARTICIPATION • I am not a video to be viewed passively; I am a living, breathing, feeling creature that expects to interact with you in class.
+PARTICIPATION ● I am not a video to be viewed passively; I am a living, breathing, feeling creature that expects to interact with you in class.
 When I ask a question or request participation from the class, I get irritated when I receive no form of response.
 I do not expect that you, individually, will always have the right answers, but I do expect that you, the class, will be engaged.

 PROBLEMS • Working problems is often an extremely effective means of mastering a concept.
-I only have a limited quantity of time in lecture, so I frequently will be unable to cover every single conceptual or mathematical detail presented in the text.
-You must therefore take it upon yourself to work as many problems as you deem necessary in order to succeed.
-When you do work problems, resist the urge to look at the answer key first, unless you are truly stuck on a problem.
+I only have limited time in lecture, so I cannot cover every single detail presented in the text.
+You must take it upon yourself to work as many problems as you deem necessary in order to succeed.
+When you do work problems, resist the urge to look at the answer key first.
 You will learn far more by first running into the proverbial brick wall then learning from your mistakes than simply glancing at the answer.